BACK

 Enthusiastic staff members foster student leadership and development through a great variety of cultural activities, actively engaging students in expanding their social and personal cultural awareness and leadership skills.

 Student led groups and clubs provide rich engagement opportunities to their fellow students.
-We have over 47 clubs and 22 service opportunities that celebrate international arts events, champion charitable causes and provide avenues for students to explore their passions and foster friendships.
-Organisations such as Unicef and the Red Cross help cultivate the social responsibility of our students.
-Personal and intellectual growth is encouraged with the demands of activities such as chess, debating, rubik’s cube club and the creative writing club.
+We have over 85 clubs and 35 service opportunities that celebrate international arts events, champion charitable causes and provide avenues for students to explore their passions and foster friendships.

 Students serve and make positive contributions that address the needs of their wider community.
-Needs such as restoring native ecology networks, pest and predator prevention, IT support for elderly, recycling chip packets to be manipulated into thermal blankets or support personnel for the special olympics.
-Students’ efforts are recognised via both the Rangitoto Summit Diploma and the Student Volunteer Army.
-In 2022, students provided over 5000 hours of service to our community.
-The Duke of Edinburgh’s Award is also on offer providing students with great opportunities to try something new, make friends and develop new skills and experiences.
+Needs such as restoring native ecology networks, pest and predator prevention, providing Service to our neighbouring Knightsbridge Retirement Village, recycling chip packets to be manipulated into thermal blankets or support for our wider community through our Community Garden.
+Students’ efforts are recognised via both the Rangitoto Summit Diploma, Year 11 Diploma and the Student Volunteer Army.
+In 2024, students provided over 11,000 hours of service to our community

 ASB Polyfest